jbouzekri/blog/_posts/2016-12-11-letsencrypt-my-personal-site.markdown

 ---
 layout: post
-title: Let's Encrypt my personal site and my blog
+title: "Let's Encrypt my personal site and my blog"
 description: A quickstart on using let's encrypt to add a free SSL certificate to your websites
 date: 2016-12-11
 tags: